pghalliday/jira-requirements-data/README.md

         issuetype: 'Story', // The linked issue type name
         key: 'KEY-4535', // The linked issue key
         summary: 'As a user I want to do something so that I can get something', // The linked issue summary
-        status: 'To Do' // The linked issue status
+        state: 'done', // The issue state, one of ['notdone', 'done'] },
-      },
       ...
     ]